 These public buses are pretty luxurious in the scheme of things.
 They are all airconditioned, have information screens and priority seating for women, children and the disabled, as well as priority boarding lines.

-The bus stops en route along the E11 Highway at Shahama Village and Samha, but is otherwise a fairly quick and direct service from the central station.
+The bus stops en route along the E11 Highway at Shahama Village and Samha, but otherwise, it is a fairly quick and direct service from the central station.

 Note that wearing face masks is no longer compulsory on UAE transport.

-All of the above routes also run in reverse from Dubai back to Abu Dhabi.
+All of the above routes also run in reverse from Dubai to Abu Dhabi.

 What does the bus from Dubai to Abu Dhabi cost?